 Use stones, twigs, and lawn debris to form a funnel into the trap, guiding the groundhog into it

 Caging a groundhog in a humane trap is not hard, but legally relocating the animal could be.
 Check with your wildlife agency or state game commission regarding relocation.

 If you are permitted to relocate groundhogs, avoid direct contact with them because the ticks they carry could spread Lyme disease.
 You also run a small risk of contracting tularemia, a rare infectious disease also known as “rabbit fever,” from an infected groundhog.
 This means you must handle humane traps carefully, and avoid traps that can injure or kill the animal.

 Cost to Repair Groundhog Damage

 These pesky little diggers build burrows around your property, which can damage your house and your yard.
 If they do significant damage, you might need to budget for lawn, yard, electrical, or foundation repair in addition to removal costs.

-Foundation damage: Groundhogs that have burrowed around your home might leave piles of dirt and holes near your foundation, weakening your structural stability.
-Minor repairs are priced affordably, starting at $500, but foundation repairs average about $4,500 depending on the extent of the damage.
+Groundhogs that have burrowed around your home might leave piles of dirt and holes near your foundation, weakening your structural stability.
+Minor repairs are priced affordably, starting at $500, but foundation repairs average about $4,500, depending on the extent of the damage.

-House damage: If groundhogs left chewed wires in their wake, you’d need to hire an electrician and pay to rewire parts of your home, about $2 to $4 per square foot.
-For any irrigation system repairs, expect to pay $270 on average, according to HomeAdvisor.
+If groundhogs left chewed wires in their wake, you’d need to hire an electrician and pay to rewire parts of your home, about $2 to $4 per square foot.
+For any irrigation or sprinkler system repairs, expect to pay $270 on average, according to HomeAdvisor.